 Each year, Medicare benefits, i.e., terms of coverage, change, and for the most part, the costs increase.
 But Medicare isn’t the only option that sees changes.
 Medicare Advantage plans and Part D drug plans have coverage changes too.

-In 2021, Medicare expands telehealth and transitions to a value-based healthcare system.
+In 2022, Medicare expands telehealth and continues its transition to a value-based healthcare system.
 Medicare Advantage plans begin accepting End-Stage Renal Disease patients, and many policies offer coverage for long-term care.

 It seems like once you memorize the cost of Medicare, those prices increase.
 Keeping up with these changes can be like taming a beast: seemingly impossible.
 Thankfully, every year, Medicare sends out the “Medicare and You” handbook that lists all the benefit and cost changes coming for the new year.